 9 – Find Your Passion

-From this list of personal goals for 2023, I have one personal goal specific to young professionals in their 20s: finding your passion.
+From this list, I have one specific goal to set in your 20s: finding your passion.

 - What makes your heart race?